Eigenvalues as a Metric for Memory Dynamics in Sequence Models: Additional Results on Spectral Pattern Analysis Across Models and Tasks

-With results in the main text being limited to a single head, we leverage this section to extend our empirical analysis to further head dimensions of all investigated multi-head models (Mamba-2 and attention models) and benchmark tasks.
+In this section, we present additional results and visualizations that complement and extend the empirical analysis in the main paper.
+To enable a simpler, however, less detailed, assessment, we present correlation plots between model performance and the proportions of high and low eigenvalues.
+Furthermore, we provide cumulative density plots, which offer a more fine-grained representation that is independent of the choice of histogram binning.
+With results in the main text being limited to a single head, we also extend our empirical analysis to further head dimensions of all investigated multi-head models (Mamba-2 and attention models) and benchmark tasks.
 Note that since MQAR has been trained with a single head, no further results are displayed in the following.
 To further strengthen our empirical investigation, we subsequently display results for three additional random seeds, all models, and all benchmark tasks.
+Additionally, we provide evolution plots, displaying the movement of the eigenvalue spectra during training, as well as a visualization of complex eigenvalues.
+Finally, we provide a visualization of the eigenvalue spectra of Olmo-3-7B-Think.
 The overview of all presented results is given below: